ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 }
 ```

 As you can see, this file has fewer inputs than [STAR](howto.md#build-star-index) and [RSEM](howto.md#build-rsem-index) steps.
 The reason for this is that when building the index kallisto uses only the transcriptome and does not need annotations.
 Additionally, the spikein sequences are concatenated into the reference file, instead of providing them in a separate input.
-The inputs used in this example are [ERCC spikes](https://www.encodeproject.org/files/ENCFF001RTP/) and [Human cDNA](ftp://ftp.ensembl.org/pub/current_fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz), which is restricted to chromosome 19.
+The inputs used in this example are [ERCC spikes](https://www.encodeproject.org/files/ENCFF001RTP/), [Illumina phiX sequencing control spikein](https://www.encodeproject.org/files/ENCFF335FFV/) and [Human cDNA](ftp://ftp.ensembl.org/pub/current_fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz), which is restricted to chromosome 19.

 3. Run the pipeline: